dongzhang84/Starbucks_Capstone_Challenge/README.md

 - ROC AUC score

+### Files in the Repo

+The dataset in the data folder includes three json files:
+ * portfolio.json: containing offer ids and meta data about each offer (duration, type, etc.)
+ * profile.json: demographic data for each customer
+ * transcript.json: records for transactions, offers received, offers viewed, and offers completed

+The code is in the jupyter [notebook](https://github.com/dongzhang84/Starbucks_Capstone_Challenge/blob/master/Starbucks_Capstone_notebook.ipynb)

+### Libraries

+This project used Python 3.8.2 with its update-to-date libraries, including:

+    numpy
+    pandas
+    datetime
+    matplotlib
+    seaborn
+    sklearn
+    lightgbm
+    xgboost

 ### Conclusions

 I delivered a series of analytic results, and built a model to predict if an offer will be completed by a customer.